-The other day I met her the problem with emptying the trash (Trash) on macos catalina.
-After doing some tests I found that this problem also occurs on macOS Big Sur if specific error scenarios are created "Trash can't be opened right now because it's being used by another task"
+The other day I met her the problem with emptying the trash (Trash) on macOS Catalina.
+After doing some tests I found that this problem also occurs on macOS Big Sur if error-specific scenarios are created "Trash can't be opened right now because it's being used by another task".

-Basically, the user can't empty the trash on the Mac (Empty Trash), Even if some files in it will be deleted, it cannot be completely emptied.
+Basically, the user cannot empty the trash on Mac (Empty Trash), Even if some files in it are deleted, it cannot be completely emptied.
 Files or folders remain "hanging" somewhere in a task.

 “.Trash” can’t be opened right now because it’s being used by another task, such as moving or copying an item or emptying the Trash.
 Try again when de current task is complete.“ with the "Skip", "Stop" or "Continue" options.